P4R0S/P4R0S/README.md

 </div>

-> ⚠️ *The snake animation requires a GitHub Actions workflow in your profile repo to generate the SVG.
-See [platane/snk](https://github.com/platane/snk) for setup — it takes ~2 minutes.*

 ---

 ## 🎵 Beyond the Terminal

-When I'm not compressing neural networks or running SLURM jobs, you'll find me lifting at the gym 🏋️, creating generative music (post-rock, Persian folk) with **Suno AI** 🎸, or chipping away at German grammar 🇩🇪.
+When I'm not compressing neural networks or running SLURM jobs, you'll find me lifting at the gym 🏋️, Listening to music (post-rock, Persian folk) 🎸, or chipping away at German grammar 🇩🇪.

 ---